Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Theoretical Analysis of Eve’s Limited Extinction Ratio

-The parameter $ER$ reflects Eve's ability to distinguish quantum states from the backflash photons.
-A higher value $ER$ indicates that Eve can correctly decode more backflash photons.
-In this section, we build a theoretical simulation to explain the reasons for Eve's relatively limited $ER$ value in the backflash attack.
-The detailed modeling process for different optical components is provided in~\cref{sec:appendix}.
-The spectrum property of backflash photons have been shown that the wavelengths of backflash photons are widely distributed~\cite{2017}.
-This characteristic affects Eve's decoding of backflash photons, since most devices used in the QKD system and Eve's side are sensitive to wavelengths.
-When backflash photons with different wavelengths pass through such wavelength-sensitive optical devices, the polarization states of photons vary, ultimately resulting in a limited $ER$ value for Eve.
+The parameter $ER$ reflects Eve’s ability to distinguish quantum states from the backflash photons, where a higher $ER$ indicates that Eve can correctly decode a larger fraction of these photons.
+In this section, we construct a theoretical simulation to explain the reasons for Eve’s relatively limited $ER$ value in the backflash attack.
+The detailed modeling process for each optical component is provided in Appendix~\ref{sec:appendix2}.

+Previous studies have shown that the spectrum of backflash photons is broadly distributed~\cite{2017}.
+This characteristic significantly affects Eve’s decoding process, since most optical components used in the QKD system and on Eve’s side exhibit wavelength-dependent responses.
+When backflash photons with different wavelengths pass through these wavelength-sensitive devices, their polarization states vary accordingly, ultimately limiting the achievable $ER$ for Eve.

-In order to quantitively analyze the impact of the backflash photon's wide-spectrum property on the $ER$ value, we first need to obtain the accurate wavelength distribution of the backflash photon.
-The spectrum of backflash photons depends mainly on the manufacturing material of the avalanche photodiode.
-Here we used the Ansys luminescent finite-difference time-domain~(FDTD) optical simulation platform to simulate the secondary photon emission of an InGaAs avalanche photodiode and obtained the backflash photon's spectrum which is shown in~\cref{fig:spec}.
-The wavelengths of backflash photons are distributed probabilistically between $1400~\nano\meter$ and $2000~\nano\meter$, with the highest probability occurring near $1600~\nano\meter$.
+To quantitatively analyze the influence of the wide spectral distribution of backflash photons on the $ER$ value, it is first necessary to obtain their accurate wavelength distribution.
+The spectral profile of backflash photons mainly depends on the semiconductor material of the avalanche photodiode.
+Here, we used the Ansys Luminescent finite-difference time-domain (FDTD) optical simulation platform to model the secondary photon emission of an InGaAs avalanche photodiode.
+The resulting backflash spectrum, shown in~\cref{fig:spec}, indicates that the photon wavelengths are distributed between $1400~\nano\meter$ and $2000~\nano\meter$, with the highest probability density around $1600~\nano\meter$.